bham-carpentries/bham-introduction-to-webscraping/episodes/Webpage-anatomy.md

 ::::::::::::::::::::::::::::::::::::: objectives

 After completing this episode, participants should be able to...

-- Identify the structure and key components of an HTML document.
+- Identify the structure and key components of an HTML document
 - Explain how to use the browser developer tools to view the underlying html content of a web page
 - Use the browser developer tool to find the html code for specific items on a web page